Historic gold mining area in Smythesdale Victoria with old courthouse and jail site

 🎣 Cosgraves Reservoir – A local favourite for fishing.
 It’s peaceful, picturesque and a perfect place to throw in a line and enjoy a bit of water-side downtime.

-🌄 Fraser Hill – Great for a late‑afternoon or early‑evening stroll.
+🌄 Fraser Hill – Located within the Smythesdale Streamside Reserve, it’s a great for a late‑afternoon or early‑evening stroll.
 The hill offers open space and gentle walking opportunities with lovely views — a nice way to stretch your legs after exploring town.

 💦 Devil’s Kitchen – When water levels are up, this is a natural favourite for swimming.
 It’s one of those little hidden gems locals love to slip off to when the weather warms up.